sebastian-zieba/PACMAN/docs/source/stage00.rst

     - Make sure you followed the steps in :ref:`Before Running <before_running>`!
     - You should now have a run directory which include pacman_script.py, fit_par.txt and obs_par.pcf.
     - Make sure the path to run directory and data directory are set in the pcf
-    - Navigate to the run directory and execute the pacman_script.py file using the --s00 flag and the --eventlabel argument
+    - Navigate to the run directory and execute the pacman_script.py file using the \-\-s00 flag and the \-\-eventlabel argument
     - Continue with s01